1 dead after motorboat flips at Grand Canyon National Park - KESQ

 It was unclear how many people on the motorboat were injured and park officials didn’t immediately send any updates Sunday.

-Park officials said the motorboat flipped at Bedrock Rapid, which rafting experts say is a large rocky island in the middle of the river that divides the river into left and right channels.
+Park officials said the motorboat flipped at Bedrock Rapid, which rafting experts say is a large rocky island that divides the river into left and right channels.

+John Dillon, the executive director of the Grand Canyon River Outfitters Association that represents the outfitters permitted in the canyon, said the boat flipped on a technical rapid when it came up against a rock.

+Dillon said some passengers decided against continuing the trip, which was operated by Western River Expeditions.